 LeadingAge Colorado hired lobbyists and attorneys to pass HB16-1187 which maintains the sales tax exemption for meals served to residents of retirement communities.
 The bill was signed into law by Governor Hickenlooper on June 1, 2016.

-Argentum and Florida Argentum utilized the Advocacy Fund to help fund legal challenges to the Governor’s emergency preparedness rule.
-The rule, implemented on September 16, required assisted living communities to obtain resources within 60 days, such as a generator and fuel, to support and sustain operations for at least 96 hours following a power loss.
+Argentum and Argentum state partner, the Florida Senior Living Association, utilized the Advocacy Fund to help fund legal challenges to the Governor’s emergency preparedness rule.
+The rule, implemented on September 16, 2017, required assisted living communities to obtain resources within 60 days, such as a generator and fuel, to support and sustain operations for at least 96 hours following a power loss.
 Argentum agreed in principle with the rule, but expressed concerns with the feasibility of the timeline for implementation.
-Argentum and Florida Argentum submitted a challenge to the rule in both the Florida Division of Administrative Hearings (DOAH) as well as the Florida District Court of Appeal (DCA).
-On November 14 the Florida appeals court said the generator emergency rule was invalid.
-Argentum is engaged with Florida lawmakers crafting legislation on this issue.

 Mass-ALA hired a leading provider of economic impact research to conduct a study which highlighted the importance and value of assisted living in Massachusetts.
 The results were publicly released at a State House briefing in Boston in conjunction with National Assisted Living Week.